unknown321/wampy/USAGE.md

 #### UI Buttons

-EQ button does nothing because mapping EQ window to default player EQ is not an easy task.
+EQ button sends you to Equalizer settings page.

 Repeat button has 3 states: on, repeat 1 and off.
 Winamp doesn't have "repeat 1" sprite, so "on" sprite is reused.